ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/52-more-lists.md

 illustrate the issues relevant to implementing the list data structure.
 As an example of using the list ADT, here is a function to return `true` if there is an occurrence of a given element in the list, and `false` otherwise.
-The `find` method needs no knowledge about the specific list implementation, just the list ADT.
+The `find` operation needs no knowledge about the specific list implementation, just the list ADT.

     // Return true if k is in list L, false otherwise.